-- 1) To ensure funds are available at the completion of travel, funds will be encumbered, in advance, based on the estimated total cost of the travel calculated on Form No. 14001. - 2) Funds will be encumbered at each College against the budgeted funding source indicated on Form No. 14001. - 3) The Travel Request form should indicate the method of transportation (airfare, mileage for use of personal vehicle, car rental, etc.) with estimated amounts indicated in the "Estimated Expenses" column. - 4) All travel must be approved and encumbered in Banner prior to making any travel arrangements. - 5) Travel with no cost to the District is not required to be encumbered in Banner.
+- 1) To ensure funds are available at the completion of travel, funds will be encumbered, in advance, based on the estimated total cost of the travel calculated through the Pre-Approval Chrome River process. - 2) Funds will be encumbered at each College against the budgeted funding source indicated on the Pre-Approval.

+- 3) The Pre-Approval should indicate the method of transportation (airfare, mileage for use of personal vehicle, car rental, etc.) with estimated amounts indicated in the "Estimated Expenses" column. - 4) All travel must be approved and encumbered in Banner by Fiscal Services prior to making any travel arrangements.